 Blueberries are an amazing fruit.
 They’re one of the healthiest berries out there and are widely regarded as a superfood.
 Whenever you eat them you might want to share some of their juicy deliciousness with your furry friend.
 But can sugar gliders eat these berries or should they be avoided?
 After all, not all fruits that are healthy for us humans are beneficial for gliders.

 Most owners know that fruits are an essential part of a healthy glider’s diet, but it’s not always clear which fruits are good and which ones are bad.
-I hope to remedy that confusion by discussing the topic as in-depth as possible and give you all the information you need to make an informed decision.
+I hope to remedy that confusion by discussing the topic as in-depth as possible and giving you all the information you need to make an informed decision.

 Are blueberries nutritious for sugar gliders?